 Why Marketers Need to Think About Cyber Security — Now!

-Although the Equifax hack put cybersecurity on the priority list for over 140 million Americans and scared the heck out of many others including yours truly, it is hardly a new issue for consumers.
+Although the Equifax hack put cybersecurity to reduce the cyber attacks on oil companies on the priority list for over 140 million Americans and scared the heck out of many others including yours truly, it is hardly a new issue for consumers.
 Major hacks at Yahoo and Target a few years back put many on high alert.
 So, you might ask, “What is new here and why should cybersecurity be a priority issue for senior marketers?”
 Well, as it turns out, all that marketing technology senior marketers recently brought into their companies has created even more exposure for company data and the consumers with whom they do business.
 Sure enough, the pursuit of big data to optimize sales, marketing and customer experience efforts, has put companies at risk, in a remarkably big way.
 And of course, a data breach will inevitably become a brand breach as the folks at Equifax can attest.
 So batten down the hatches and have a listen as Norman Guadagno, Senior Vice President of Marketing at Carbonite, a data security company, shares his thoughts on why this is such a big problem and some of the steps that marketers can take to prevent or at least mitigate the impact of a security breach.
 (You can listen to this episode just by clicking on this link.)

 Guadagno discussion with host Drew Neisser yields a number of recommendations for marketers: